kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_1.md

 - If you start Springboot in STS or IntelliJ, you could right click in the main() method file, and `Run As`, or right click the Application.java, and `Run As` Java application or Springboot application.

+- If you do not have gradle or maven installed, then the wrapper shell script mvnw and gradlew will grab the archive of these and install it for you.

 ## Add Unit Tests